HumaneWolf/humanewolf.github.io/about.md

 I occasionally write this blog, and I might post about things on Twitter as well.

-I can be reached via email, at kristian@kristianht.com.
+I can be reached via email, at kristian@humanewolf.com, or via my [Twitter](https://twitter.com/humanewolf).